Nafis28/nafis28/README.md

 ## 🚀 About Me

-I'm a passionate **Software Developer** and **DevOps Engineer** based in 🌏 **Melbourne, Australia**, dedicated to building robust, scalable solutions that make a difference.
-I love automating workflows, optimizing systems, and exploring new technologies.
+Grew up in New Zealand, Auckland based in 🌏 **Melbourne, Australia**, I like building things and automating things...

 ```python
 class NafisHaider: